Wayrion/eat-api/README.md

   --canteen-ids        prints all available canteen IDs to stdout with a new
-                       line after each canteen --print-canteens     prints all available canteens formated as JSON --language LANGUAGE  The language to translate the dish titles to, needs an DeepL API-Key in the environment variable
-                       DEEPL_API_KEY_EAT_API
-  -j, --jsonify PATH   directory for JSON output --openmensa PATH     directory for OpenMensa XML output -d, --date DATE      date (DD.MM.YYYY) of the day of which you want to get
+                       line after each canteen --print-canteens     prints all available canteens formated as JSON -j, --jsonify PATH   directory for JSON output --openmensa PATH     directory for OpenMensa XML output -d, --date DATE      date (DD.MM.YYYY) of the day of which you want to get